itsamewayu/OLFallenDoll/README.md

 Note: when adding a bug reports to the GitHub please make sure to add a tag like this:

--[model] mesh clipping in the x outfit
+- [model] mesh clipping in the x outfit
--[animation] weird jittering in the x pose
+- [animation] weird jittering in the x pose
--[UI] "glassic" mode instead of classic
+- [UI] "glassic" mode instead of classic

--or add tags to the individual bugs so it's easier to identify
+or add tags to the individual bugs so it's easier to identify.